Forsaken (video game): Reception

-Martin Kitts of N64 Magazine compared Forsaken to Quake and Descent (1995), as well as 2D shooters such as R-Type (1987) and Axelay (1992).
+Kitts gave the N64 version 87% and compared it to Quake and Descent (1995), as well as 2D shooters such as R-Type (1987) and Axelay (1992).
 He called it the best "serious" Nintendo 64 title since GoldenEye, and "a game that, although not for the fainthearted, holds a genuinely rewarding experience for those who are prepared to persevere".
 He wrote that the game's best moments were those that required thinking, although did enjoy the more intense parts, such as enemies popping up behind the player and shots from guns hidden in alcoves.
-Despite the use of static, non-animated character models, he called the visuals impressive nonetheless, particularly the lighting effects as the best on the Nintendo 64, "giving heated battles a pleasant lava lamp effect, with shots and explosions bouncing around the room in slow motion."
+Despite the use of static, non-animated character models, he called the visuals impressive nonetheless.
 He enjoyed how enemy ships, when destroyed, spin out of control, fire random shots, and occasionally dive on the player, adding to the fast-paced gameplay.
-He also higlighted there being no fogging in the four-playing mode.

-It did take a little bit of time for him to appreciate the game, however; he was critical of the default control system, as well as the first stage that "will leave most players cold, soon turning into a tedious slog around a nondescript 360° maze".
+He also highlighted there being no fogging in the four-playing mode.
+It did take a little bit of time for him to appreciate the game, however; he was critical of the default control system.
 He also was disappointed in the multiplayer mode, writing it was hard to tell players from each other and that weapons barely took off hit points of other players, resulting in overly-long matches.

-Bobba Fatt of GamePro disliked Forsaken, describing it as an "endless maze of frustration" wasting "excellent control and four-player split-screen capability".
+Boba Fatt of GamePro described the N64 version as an "endless maze of frustration" wasting "excellent control and four-player split-screen capability".
 He criticized the lack of radar, which made it difficult to look for the other players in multi-player, and made single-player a chore: "You'll run in perpetual circles looking for your objective or final enemy until you either memorize the level or pass out.
 Even worse, the unimaginative bad guys blend right into the background, and every level looks just like the previous one."

-Hypers Dan Toose called the PC version one of the best-looking 3D accelerator titles.
-He wrote the PlayStation version was the smoothest in frame-rate, but also only allowed for two players and was the hardest to control with the D-pad.
-He called the Nintendo 64 version the most "impressive" for its diverse missions, particularly how they felt as intense as real-life situations.
+Fatt also said that the PlayStation version's "sharp environmental detail and spectacular real-time lighting effects are just window dressing for a poorly devised game.
+Unfortunately, bland enemies, derivative gameplay, and squeaky, unappealing sound effects (laser fire on helium—anyone remember Atari's Phoenix?) run rampant."